JWGenger/ImperialCollege_ML_Course/Datasheet.md

 olvi '@' cs.wisc.edu

-The purpose of the dataset is not known.
+The purpose of the dataset is not known and it is not given who funded the creation of the dataset on behalf of which entity.
 However, the dataset was used in several publications to train different kinds of machine learning models to diagnose breast cancer from fine-needle aspirates.
 (see: W.N.
 Street, W.H.
 Wolberg and O.L.
 Mangasarian.
 Nuclear feature extraction for breast tumor diagnosis.
 IS&T/SPIE 1993 International Symposium on Electronic Imaging: Science and Technology, volume 1905, pages 861-870, San Jose, CA, 1993., O.L.
 Mangasarian, W.N.
 Street and W.H.
 Wolberg.
 Breast cancer diagnosis and prognosis via linear programming.
 Operations Research, 43(4), pages 570-577, July-August 1995., W.H.
 Wolberg, W.N.
 Street, and O.L.
 Mangasarian.
 Machine learning techniques to diagnose breast cancer from fine-needle aspirates.
 Cancer Letters 77 (1994) 163-171.) and others: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29).
 Therefore, it meets the need to refine measures in cancer diagnosis to predict disease and patient outcomes with higher accuracy.